-In pursuance of condition 3 d), foul drainage for each phase of the development shall be drained to the mains sewerage system or instillation by means of an adoptable sewerage and plant system.
-The details of which shall be submitted to and approved in writing by the planning authority prior to its instillation and in consultation with Scottish Water, Scottish Environment Protection Agency and Scottish Natural Heritage.
-The agreed foul drainage shall thereafter be implemented prior to the completion of the development.
+The foul drainage shall be drained to the mains sewerage system the details of which shall be submitted to and approved in writing by the planning authority prior to its instillation and in consultation with Scottish Water, Scottish Environment Protection Agency and Scottish Natural Heritage.
+The agreed foul drainage shall thereafter be implemented to coincide with the occupation of the development.